samervin/python-web-server/blog/posts/board-game-rankings.md

 As mentioned above, you're not directly scoring whether you think a game is "good", you're only deciding how much you like it.
 These are very personal rankings.
 There are many things which may enter into a decision to critically recommend a game: the quality of its design, the style of game, the price, and other information.
 You get to decide which of those criteria you care about for your score, and you may change those criteria arbitrarily.

 > As a specific example: I have given 4s to games with very low randomness and very high strategy, like [Santorini](https://boardgamegeek.com/boardgame/194655/santorini) and [Patchwork](https://boardgamegeek.com/boardgame/163412/patchwork).
 I've also given 4s to games with tons of randomness and guesswork, like [Skull](https://boardgamegeek.com/boardgame/92415/skull) and [Camel Up](https://boardgamegeek.com/boardgame/153938/camel).
 The point is not whether I think these games are well-designed or even _fair_.
 (Looking at you, Camel Up.)
-The point is that I have a great time playing these games every darn time.
+The point is that I have fun playing these games every darn time.

 The ranks and explanations depend a little bit on you wanting to play the same board game multiple times.
 This applies to most board games for me, but perhaps not for you.
 Novelty can be a huge part of a board game experience.
 If you are primarily interested in exploring new worlds with new mechanics and twists, the "play-it-again" ranks may not work for you.